Wednesday, October 22

 cancer hazard

-Focus on trends in preference to modifiable factors
+Focus on trends in preference to modifiable factors.

-They are aware that several “large genome-extensive association research” have generated strong genetic profiles for chronotype (i.E., morning or night choice), sleep period, and signs and symptoms of insomnia.
+They are aware that several “large genome-extensive association research” have generated strong genetic profiles for chronotype, i.e, morning or night choice, sleep period, and signs and symptoms of insomnia.

-Morning preference is tied to decrease danger.
+Morning preference is tied to decreased danger.